-Following on from our article last week, please find below part 2 of our Fire Safety Tips for the workplace.
-To review part 1 click here – Fire Safety Tips
+Following on from our article last week, please find below part 2 of our Fire Safety Tips in the workplace.

 Establish Safe Practices in the business once the plan has been prepared

 • Keep staff up to date on the most recent practices.
 Get used to adding an item to weekly or monthly meetings that covers safety in general.
 This will ensure staff have been made aware of any changes to policy.